His Birth

 On 13 July 1880 he was promoted to Colour Sergeant, but on 30 October he requested to revert to Sergeant.

-In 1881 the army re-organisation of regiments assigned them to counties, so Francis found himself in the Second York and Lancashire Regiment.
+re-organisation of regiments assigned them to counties, so Francis found himself in the Second York and Lancashire Regiment.

 On 1 November 1881 he regained the rank of Colour Sergeant and was transfered to the Corps of Military Staff Clerks, now being Colour Sergeant Staff Clerk.